PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 ---

-With pipeline chains, if it would be written to the pipeline, it's captured by assignment.
+With pipeline chains, as with any other PowerShell statements, assignment either succeeds or does not;
-This is true even if something in the chain later throws.
+there is no concept of partial success.

 ```powershell
 try